-To some, her appeals for women empowerment contrasted sharply with her own business practices.
+To some, her appeals for female empowerment contrasted sharply with her own business practices.

-Ivanka Trump's apparel company, which she still controls, exclusively relies on foreign factories in places such as Bangladesh, Indonesia, China and India, where mostly female workers are paid a few dollars a day for long hours, industry experts have said.
-Earlier this year, The Washington Post found that Trump's apparel company lags behind many others in the industry in the way it monitors treatment of its workers, most of them women.
+Trump’s apparel company, which she still controls, exclusively relies on foreign factories in places such as Bangladesh, Indonesia, China and India, where mostly female workers are paid a few dollars a day for long hours, industry experts have said.
+The Washington Post reported this year that the Ivanka Trump company lags behind many others in the industry in the way it monitors treatment of its workers, most of them women.

-Still, she was given a red-carpet welcome in one of India's tech hubs as Indian business executives and political leaders try to work out the Trump administration's "America first" trade policies.
+Still, Trump was given a red-carpet welcome in one of India’s tech hubs as Indian business executives and political leaders try to work out the Trump administration’s “America first” trade policies.

-She headlined an event focused on uplifting and supporting women entrepreneurs, but there was no mention of her apparel company's use of low-wage workers in India and other countries to stitch her clothes.
+She headlined an event focused on uplifting and supporting female entrepreneurs, but there was no mention of her apparel company’s use of low-wage workers in India and other countries to stitch her clothes.

 “She is a very fierce and independent woman.
 That’s what I admire about her,” said Renuka Diwan, co-founder of an agriculture start-up in Pune.
 “She’s successful in her own right.
 Nobody has to introduce her as Donald Trump’s daughter.
 She has made a name for herself.”

-She touted the administration's work reducing "job-crushing regulations" that hurt small business owners, its proposal for paid family leave and her efforts to lobby to pass tax cuts.
+She touted the Trump administration’s work reducing “job-crushing regulations” that hurt small-business owners, its proposal for paid family leave and her efforts to lobby to pass tax cuts.

-"We must ensure that women entrepreneurs have access to capital, access to networks and mentors and access to equitable laws," she said.
-She noted that if India closed its labor force gender gap by half, the economy could grow by $150 billion in three years.
+“We must ensure that women entrepreneurs have access to capital, access to networks and mentors, and access to equitable laws,” she said.
+She noted that if India closed the gender gap of its labor force by half, the economy could grow by $150 billion in three years.

 President Trump announced that his daughter would be leading the U.S. delegation to the event after a White House meeting with Modi in June.

-On Tuesday, Ivanka Trump met for the second time with India's minister of external affairs, Sushma Swaraj, and she will be the guest of honor at a glitzy dinner that Modi is hosting Tuesday at a hilltop marble palace that once belonged to a nizam, one of the monarchs who ruled Hyderabad before India's independence from Britain.
+On Tuesday, Trump met for the second time with India’s minister of external affairs, Sushma Swaraj, and she was the guest of honor at a glitzy dinner that Modi hosted Tuesday at a hilltop marble palace that once belonged to a Nizam, one of the monarchs who ruled Hyderabad before India’s independence from Britain.

 In advance of the VIP visit, officials tried to clear the streets of Hyderabad of beggars — and even stray dogs.